Written by Tom MacRae, this episode was adapted in part from Marc Platt's Big Finish Doctor Who

 - Chain Link Fence: When Mickey and Ricky are running away from a squad of Cybermen, they have to climb a chain-link fence to escape.
 Mickey makes it.
 Ricky doesn't.

-- Continuity Nod: Rose recognises the Cybermen from the museum piece she saw back in "Dalek", while Mickey is fed up with being "the tin dog", and later mentions how he once saved the universe with a big yellow truck ("The Parting of the Ways").
+- Continuity Nod: Rose recognises the Cybermen from the museum piece she saw back in "Dalek", while Mickey is fed up with being "the tin dog", and later mentions how he once saved the universe with a big yellow truck.
 Then there's Lumic's "EXCELLENT!"
 Also, the "above, between, below" nod all the way back to "The Five Doctors".

 - Deadly Dodging: Mickey takes out a Cyberman this way.